Logistic Regression using Statsmodels

 Builiding the Logistic Regression model :

-Statsmodels is a Python module which provides various functions for estimating different statistical models and performing statistical tests
+Statsmodels is a Python module that provides various functions for estimating different statistical models and performing statistical tests

 Optimization terminated successfully.
 Current function value: 0.352707 Iterations 8

-In the output, ‘Iterations‘ refer to the number of times the model iterates over the data, trying to optimise the model.
-By default, the maximum number of iterations performed is 35, after which the optimisation fails.
+In the output, ‘Iterations‘ refer to the number of times the model iterates over the data, trying to optimize the model.
+By default, the maximum number of iterations performed is 35, after which the optimization fails.

 The summary table :

 The summary table below gives us a descriptive summary about the regression results.